 Because it is so vastly different, I always drive 10 miles per hour under the speed limit.
 Driving faster than the posted speed limit puts me in a dangerous situation as larger, heavier vehicles do not stop quickly.
 Similarly, they do not maneuver as easily as a car.

 Additionally, driving speed can impact the stability of the load.
 Driving slowly, for instance, will ensure the load stays as packed.
 Driving too fast can cause items to shift, resulting in broken belongings.
+You will notice that reputed moving companies take due care while moving big loads.

 However, the most important aspect of speed is that with a moving truck, if objects shift to the back of the truck, I can end up with an off-balance load that can cause whip-lashing of the trailer.
-Driving at slow speeds ensures my load remains where I packed it–upfront.
+Driving at slow speeds ensures my load remains where I packed it--upfront.

 I personally do not like to drive at night.
 That said, if I do choose to drive at night, it is important that I keep in mind when bars let out as this will increase the likelihood that drunk drivers are on the road with me.